LionelWise77/Harmonize-Backend/README.md

 ## Credits

-i share my Credits , wiht my Mentor Dick, the tutors from Code Institute and some classmates in slack.
+i share my Credits , the tutors from Code Institute and some classmates in slack.

-### Content

-- The text for the Home page was taken from Wikipedia Article Breatwork
-- Instructions on how to implement Breathwork techniques [Specific YouTube channel](https://www.youtube.com/@BreatheWithSandy)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- The photos used on the home and sign up page are from [photos source](https://www.pexels.com/search/natural/)